 Bathrooms

-A pretty dressing table makes getting ready a more luxurious experience.
-As these examples prove, a dedicated primping space doesn’t need to take up a ton of space: designers are clever enough to carve them out between vanities, under the eaves, in walk-in closets, and even showers.
-These indulgent ideas from Emily Griffin, Sarah Richardson and Brian Gluckstein are practical as well as pampering.
+A pretty dressing table or makeup vanity makes getting ready feel more luxurious.
+Whether you’re adding a custom built-in makeup niche with millwork or a freestanding dressing table, a dedicated primping station doesn’t need a lot of space.
+Designers are clever enough to carve them out between vanities, under the eaves, in walk-in closets, and even showers.
+These indulgent ideas from Emily Griffin, Sarah Richardson and Lynda Reeves are as practical as they are pampering.
 Scroll down!

 The makeup station in this renovated bedroom by designer Emily Griffin, makes it fun to get ready for a night out.
 Emily splurged on a three-way custom mirror with integrated lighting that follows the roofline.